 About Le Corbusier

-Le Corbusier, byname of Charles-Édouard Jeanneret (1887 -1965), internationally influential Swiss architect and city planner, whose designs combine the functionalism of the modern movement with bold, sculptural expressionism.
+Charles-Édouard Jeanneret (1887 -1965), internationally known as Le Corbusier, is an influential Swiss architect and city planner whose designs combine the functionalism of the modern movement with bold, sculptural expressionism.
 He belonged to the first generation of the so-called International school of architecture and was their most able propagandist in his numerous writings.
 In his architecture, he joined the functionalist aspirations of his generation with a strong sense of expressionism.
 He was the first architect to make a studied use of rough-cast concrete, which satisfied his taste for asceticism and sculptural forms.
 In 2016, 17 of his architectural works were named World Heritage sites by UNESCO (United Nations Educational, Scientific and Cultural Organization).